lmullen/jsr/_source/issues/vol15/mcvickar.markdown

     the region was predicated on this previous exposure to the forces of progress.

-[^19]: The Church of God Evangel was published by the Church of God
+[^19]: *The Church of God Evangel* was published by the Church of God
     under several titles in Cleveland, Tennessee, from 1910 to 1950.
     This essay cites Evangel issues from the early 1910s until the late 1940s.
-The Stone Church's The Latter Rain Evangel appeared from 1908–1939, and citations in this essay cover 1911–1929.
-Finally, the Assemblies of God's The Pentecostal Evangel ran from 1908–2002.
+The Stone Church's *The Latter Rain Evangel* appeared from 1908--1939, and citations in this essay cover 1911--1929.
+Finally, the Assemblies of God's *The Pentecostal Evangel* ran from 1908--2002.
 This essay cites material referencing serpent handling published between 1919 and 1958.

-[^20]: Hood and Williamson, Them That Believe, 68.
+[^20]: Hood and Williamson, *Them That Believe*, 68.

 [^21]: Charles F. Parham, "The Latter Rain: The Story of the Original
-    Apostolic or Pentecostal Movements," in The Life of Charles F.
+    Apostolic or Pentecostal Movements," in *The Life of Charles F.
-    Parham, Founder of the Apostolic Faith Movement, ed.
-Sarah E. Parham (1930; New York: Garland, 1985), 51–52.
+    Parham, Founder of the Apostolic Faith Movement*, ed.
+Sarah E.
+    Parham (1930; New York: Garland, 1985), 51--52.

 [^22]: Ibid.

-[^23]: Vinson Synan, "The Pentecostal Century: An Overview," in The
+[^23]: Vinson Synan, "The Pentecostal Century: An Overview," in *The
-    Century of the Holy Spirit: 100 Years of Pentecostal and Charismatic Renewal, 1901–2001, ed.
+    Century of the Holy Spirit: 100 Years of Pentecostal and Charismatic Renewal, 1901--2001*, ed.
 Vinson Synan (Nashville: Thomas Nelson, 2001), 4.

-[^24]: "Weird Babel of Tongues," Los Angeles Times, April 18, 1906, 1;
+[^24]: "Weird Babel of Tongues," *Los Angeles Times*, April 18, 1906, 1;
     and, Parham, "The Latter Rain," 53.

-[^25]: Michel de Certeau, The Practice of Everyday Life, trans.
+[^25]: Michel de Certeau, *The Practice of Everyday Life*, trans.
 Steven
     Rendall, 2nd ed.
 (Berkeley: University of California Press, 1988), xxi.

 [^26]: John C. Thomas and Kimberly Ervin Alexander, "'And the Signs Are
-    Following': Mark 16:9–20: A Journey into Pentecostal Hermeneutics," Journal of Pentecostal Theology 11.2 (2003): 150.
+    Following': Mark 16:9--20: A Journey into Pentecostal Hermeneutics," *Journal of Pentecostal Theology* 11.2 (2003): 150.

 [^27]: Ibid., 152.
 As a number of religion scholars have pointed out,
-    sociologist Pierre Bourdieu's concept of embodied "cultural capital" is instructive for understanding how "dispositions of the mind and body"—such as the embodied Markan "signs" of pentecostal experience—are convertible into institutional and social power.
-See Pierre Bourdieu, "The Forms of Capital," in Education: Culture, Economy, and Society, ed.
+    sociologist Pierre Bourdieu's concept of embodied "cultural capital" is instructive for understanding how "dispositions of the mind and body"---such as the embodied Markan "signs" of pentecostal experience---are convertible into institutional and social power.
+    See Pierre Bourdieu, "The Forms of Capital," in *Education: Culture, Economy, and Society*, ed.
 A. H. Halsey (New York: Oxford University Press, 1997), 47.
-For useful explorations of Bourdieu in religious studies, see Hugh B. Urban, "Sacred Capital: Pierre Bourdieu and the Study of Religion," Method & Theory in the Study of Religion 15.4 (2003): 354–389; Terry Rey, Bourdieu on Religion: Imposing Faith and Legitimacy (Oakville, Conn.: Equinox, 2007); and Sean McCloud, Divine Hierarchies: Class in American Religion and Religious Studies (Chapel Hill: University of North Carolina Press, 2007).
-Within the system of pentecostal signs, the circulation of the manifestations of the Holy Spirit represents "cultural capital in the embodied state… [and] presupposes a process of embodiment….
-The work of acquisition is work on oneself (self-improvement), an effort that presupposes a personal cost…, an investment, above all of time, but also of that socially constituted form of libido,… with all the privation, renunciation, and sacrifice that it may entail" (Bourdieu, "The Forms of Capital," 48).
+For useful explorations of Bourdieu in religious studies, see Hugh B. Urban, "Sacred Capital: Pierre Bourdieu and the Study of Religion," *Method & Theory in the Study of Religion* 15.4 (2003): 354--389; Terry Rey, *Bourdieu on Religion: Imposing Faith and Legitimacy* (Oakville, Conn.: Equinox, 2007); and Sean McCloud, *Divine Hierarchies: Class in American Religion and Religious Studies* (Chapel Hill: University of North Carolina Press, 2007).
+    Within the system of pentecostal signs, the circulation of the manifestations of the Holy Spirit represents "cultural capital in the embodied state... [and] presupposes a process of embodiment....
+    The work of acquisition is work on oneself (self-improvement), an effort that presupposes a personal cost..., an investment, above all of time, but also of that socially constituted form of libido,... with all the privation, renunciation, and sacrifice that it may entail" (Bourdieu, "The Forms of Capital," 48).
 Thus, religion scholar Lynne Gerber uses Bourdieu's ideas to argue that the body is "a critical site for the cultivation of cultural capital," especially among those seeking to consolidate material and institutional resources.
-    See Lynne Gerber, "Fat Christians and Fit Elites: Negotiating Class and Status in Evangelical Christian Weight-Loss Culture," American Quarterly 64.1 (2012): 69.
+See Lynne Gerber, "Fat Christians and Fit
+    Elites: Negotiating Class and Status in Evangelical Christian Weight-Loss Culture," *American Quarterly* 64.1 (2012): 69.

-    Following these analytical insights, Tomlinson attempted to exploit the cultivation of embodied cultural capital—especially in the most risky practices such as serpent handling—to help create, maintain, and reorder barriers between holiness-pentecostal groups and within them.
+    Following these analytical insights, Tomlinson attempted to exploit the cultivation of embodied cultural capital---especially in the most risky practices such as serpent handling---to help create, maintain, and reorder barriers between holiness-pentecostal groups and within them.

-[^28]: R. G. Robins, A. J. Tomlinson: Plainfolk Modernist (New York:
+[^28]: R. G. Robins, *A. J. Tomlinson: Plainfolk Modernist* (New York:
-    Oxford University Press, 2004), 184; and Charles W. Conn, Like a Mighty Army: A History of the Church of God, 1886–1995 (Cleveland, Tenn.: Pathway Press, 1996), 3–9.
+    Oxford University Press, 2004), 184; and Charles W. Conn, *Like a Mighty Army: A History of the Church of God, 1886--1995* (Cleveland, Tenn.: Pathway Press, 1996), 3--9.

-[^29]: A. J. Tomlinson, The Last Great Conflict (Cleveland, Tenn.: White
+[^29]: A. J. Tomlinson, *The Last Great Conflict* (Cleveland, Tenn.:
-    Wing Publishing, 1984), 107.
+    White Wing Publishing, 1984), 107.

 [^30]: Ibid., 232.